-First of all, don't worry!
-Folks new to yoga can be needlessly concerned about their flexibility (or lack of it) because all too often, yoga books and videos feature “people pretzels” in very acrobatic positions.
+A lot of folks new to yoga ask this question, or worry (needlessly) about lack of flexibility, because they've seen pictures or videos featuring very limber “yoga people” in extremely acrobatic positions.
 Here's the real deal: if you’re stiff as a board, you’ll benefit tremendously from practicing yoga - and your flexibility will definitely increase over time.
 Just do the best you can at each class, don't force any movement, and you'll see.
-Remember, beginners are welcome at every class.
+Remember, the Yoga Pioneers welcome beginners at every class.
 Start where you are...do what you can.
-We will always encourage you to choose the degree of challenge that feels right for you.
+We will always encourage you to practice yoga in the way that feels best to you.

-Hot yoga classes at The Yoga Pioneers (TYP) consist of a series of yoga postures and breathing exercises, always performed in the same order.
-TYP offers hot yoga classes in 60-, 75-, and 90-minute formats; see the Class Descriptions page for details.
-You'll quickly become familiar with the class structure after a few sessions.
-All TYP's teachers have extensive experience in hot-room yoga instruction.
-Your teacher will lead the class verbally rather than by performing the postures, in order to focus entirely on YOU and your practice.
-If you have any injuries, medical conditions, or concerns about performing certain movements, be sure to let your teacher know before class begins.
-We are happy to help you modify postures to ensure a safe and enjoyable experience.
+The Yoga Pioneers' Hot Yoga classes are all based on a time-honored series of yoga postures and breathing exercises, always performed in the same order.
+TYP offers hot yoga classes in 60- and 75-minute formats; see Class Descriptions page for details.
+You'll become familiar with the class structure after just a few sessions.
+All TYP's teachers have extensive experience in heated-room yoga instruction, and lead class verbally, rather than by performing the postures.
+This allows your teacher to focus entirely on YOU and your class experience.
+Should you have any injuries, medical conditions, or concerns about performing certain movements, be sure to let your teacher know before class begins.
+We are always happy to help you modify postures to ensure you have a safe and enjoyable practice.

 Why is the room heated?
 And how hot is it, anyway?

-The Yoga Pioneers’ "heat philosophy" is simple: a moderately hot environment is an excellent setting for physical (hatha) yoga.
-When you practice in an appropriately warm – not overheated! – room, you’ll find you are able to safely stretch more deeply, and breathe more mindfully.
-You’ll sweat freely, and that’s a good thing.
+The Yoga Pioneers’ "heat philosophy" is simple: moderate heat is a wonderful way to enhance your physical yoga practice.
+When you practice in a well-heated – not overheated! – room, you’ll find you can safely stretch more deeply, and breathe more mindfully.
+Yes, you'll sweat, and that’s a good thing.
 Sweating is a natural, healthy bodily function that helps release toxins through the skin, your body’s largest organ of elimination.
-TYP’s Hot Yoga classroom temperature averages around 105°F. Room temperature will vary slightly from class to class, as will humidity levels.
-Along with the friendly, penetrating radiant heat, our 1200 s.f. practice room’s unique design – featuring natural cork flooring, filtered fresh air circulation, and soft lighting – is especially conducive to relaxation and meditation.
+TYP’s classroom temperature averages around 105°F. Room temperature will vary slightly from class to class, as will humidity levels.
+Along with the friendly, penetrating radiant heat, our 1200 s.f. practice room’s unique design – featuring natural cork flooring and soft lighting – is especially conducive to relaxation and meditation.
 If you’re new to the hot room, give yourself a few classes to get used to it.
-You might feel a bit dizzy or lightheaded at first; it’s quite common as a beginner, and with regular practice will go away soon.
-Should you need to rest between postures or skip any of them, that's perfectly all right: sit or lie down on your mat, breathe slowly and deeply.
-Then, resume practicing when you’re ready.
-Once you’ve acclimated, heated-room yoga is (healthily) habit-forming!
+You might feel a bit dizzy or lightheaded at first; it’s common at the beginning, and will soon be a non-issue.
+Should you need to rest between postures or skip any, that's perfectly all right: sit or lie down on your mat, breathe slowly and deeply, then resume practice when you’re ready.
+Once you’ve acclimated, we're confident you'll agree: Hot Yoga is healthily habit-forming!